kunalshrivastavapune25/my-notes/Interview/barclays.md

 * Avoid too many tool names at once — focus on **architecture flow and results**
 * Barclays values **governance, security, and scalability**, so always touch those three pillars

----

-Would you like me to create a **Barclays “Technical Round Cheat Sheet” PDF** summarizing these answers in bullet + example form (formatted for quick 1-page revision)?

-Excellent 👏 — this is exactly how you prepare before a **Barclays technical + managerial round.** Let’s go skill-by-skill and build **impactful talking points** plus a few **sample scripts/snippets** where you can demonstrate hands-on knowledge.

----

 ## 🧩 **1️⃣ Program & Project Management → Budgeting**